St Charles Borromeo Seminary

 St Charles Borromeo Seminary (Kňazský seminár sv.
 Karola Boromejského) is the Roman Catholic Major Seminary of the Archdiocese of Košice in Košice, Slovakia.

 The Seminary is located on Main street directly in downtown Košice, Slovakia.
 It has five floors.
 The first three are the Faculty of Theology of the Catholic University in Ružomberok.
 The seminary is on the fourth and fifth floors of the building, which consists of the St Charles Borromeo Seminary Chapel, the seminarians rooms, Borromeo Magazine editorial office, a meditation room, a small gym, a billiard room, infirmary rooms, and the seminary kitchen.

 A number of priests reside in the seminary building who most of them teach on the Faculty of Theology.

 During the first two years, the seminarians focus on philosophical studies and the remaining three years focus on theological studies.
 Between second and third year, the seminarians take a pastoral year lasting one academic school year where they work in an assigned parish.
 This accounts for a total of 5 years of formation in the seminary, and 2 years of formation outside the seminary (pastoral year, diaconate year).
 At the end of every academic year, in June, the fifth year seminarians are ordained to the diaconate and serve within the Archdiocese of Košice.
 The following June, having completed one year of service as deacons, they are ordained to the priesthood.

 History

-Before the establishment of an independent diocese, the Metropolitan Archdiocese of Košice belonged to the Diocese of Eger.
+Before the establishment of an independent diocese in 1804, the territory of the current Metropolitan Archdiocese of Košice belonged to the Diocese of Eger.
 In 1347 the city received privileges from Louis the Great, and made Košice ranked second among all cities in Hungary.

 The city was inspired by the Reformation.
 After a city fire on April 13, 1556 the Dominicans and Franciscans left Košice.
 The Catholics in Košice were left without priests.
 During the pontificate of Pope Gregory XIII, the papal diplomat António Possevino SJ stayed and worked in Košice from September to December 1583.
 It was he that stressed in a letter to Pope Gregory XIII, about the urgent need to set up a seminary in Košice, to form Catholic priests.
 However, his proposal was not realized at that time.